 - Is there an upper (i.e. brain or spinal cord) or lower (i.e. nerve roots, peripheral nerve, neuromuscular junction or muscle) motor neuron lesion?

 The table below provides a summary of key upper motor neuron (UMN) and lower motor neuron (LMN) signs you may identify in a lower limb neurological examination.

 |UMN signs||LMN signs|

-|Inspection||No fasciculation or significant wasting (may be some disuse atrophy or contractures)||Wasting and fasciculation of muscles|
+|Inspection||No fasciculation or significant wasting (there may however be some disuse atrophy or contractures)||Wasting and fasciculation of muscles|

-|Tone||Increased (spasticity) +/- ankle clonus||Decreased (hypotonia) or normal|
+|Tone||Increased (spasticity or rigidity) +/- ankle clonus||Decreased (hypotonia) or normal|

-|Power||Classically a “pyramidal” pattern of weakness (extensors weaker than flexors in arms, and vice versa in legs)||Different patterns of weakness, depending on cause e.g. classically a proximal weakness in muscle disease, a distal weakness in peripheral neuropathy|
+|Power||Classically a “pyramidal” pattern of weakness (extensors weaker than flexors in arms, and vice versa in legs)||Different patterns of weakness, depending on the cause (e.g. classically a proximal weakness in muscle disease, a distal weakness in peripheral neuropathy)|

-|Reflexes||Exaggerated or brisk (hyper-reflexia)||Reduced or absent (hyporeflexia or areflexia)|
+|Reflexes||Exaggerated or brisk (hyperreflexia)||Reduced or absent (hyporeflexia or areflexia)|

 |Plantar reflexes||Upgoing/extensor (Babinski positive)||Normal (downgoing/flexor) or mute (i.e. no movement)|